jaketae/jaketae.github.io/_posts/2020-06-02-dissecting-lstm.md

 # Conclusion

 Because DL libraries make it extremely easy to declare and train LSTM networks, it's often easy to gloss over what actually happens under the hood.
-However, there is certainly merit to dissecting and trying to understand the innerworking of DL models like LSTM cells, which offer a fascinating way of understanding the notion of memory.
+However, there is certainly merit to dissecting and trying to understand the inner-working of DL models like LSTM cells, which offer a fascinating way of understanding the notion of memory.
 This is also important since RNNs are the basis of other more complicated models such as attention-based models or transformers, which is arguably the hottest topic these days in the field of NLP with the introduction of GPT-3 by OpenAI.

 I hope you have enjoyed reading this post.
 Catch you up in the next one!